erksirr/erksirr/README.md

 <p align="middle">Hello!
 Hi!
 Wassup!
 Yo! konnichiwa!</p>

 I am a passionate and dedicated Computer
 Engineering student at KMITL.
-I want to be a great developer, so I want to develop my skills in web and mobile applications.
+I want to develop my skills in web and mobile applications.

 ### Languages and Tools: